vimwiki/vimwiki/README.md

 #### Installation using [Vundle](https://github.com/VundleVim/Vundle.vim)

-Add `Plugin 'vimwiki/vimwiki'` to your vimrc file and run
+Add `Plugin 'vimwiki/vimwiki'` to your vimrc file and run:

 ```sh